alibekU/sales_forecast/README.md

 A web application that predicts sales volumes (number of items sold) next month based on historical data. <br/>
 You can try it here: https://sales-volumes-forecast.herokuapp.com <br/>
 This potentaially could be interesting to small/medium business owners in retailing to help them plan their supply better.<br/>
-Machine Learning has technologies for such task for a long time, but in many cases using them requires buying expensive software solustions or hiring a team of analytics.<br/>
+Machine Learning has technologies for such task for a long time, but in many cases using them requires buying expensive software solustions or hiring a team of analysts.<br/>
-A good forecasting tool would automize the tedious process of planning for the next month and also improve expert-based forecasts using data science.<br/>
+A good forecasting tool would automize the tedious process of planning for the next month and also improve guess-based forecasts by using data science instead.<br/>

 # Installation
-1. In order to install the code and deploy the app locally please download from Github: `git clone https://github.com/alibekU/pipsales_forecast`.
+1. In order to deploy the app locally please download from Github: `git clone https://github.com/alibekU/sales_forecast` and go to the new `sales_forecast` folder
-2. You may want to set up a new virtual environment: `python3 -m venv /path/to/new/virtual/environment`
+2. You may want to set up a new virtual environment: `python3 -m venv virtual_environment_name`  and activate it by running `source virtual_environment_name/bin/activate`
 3. Then, use pip to install all the needed packages: `pip install -r requirements.txt`

 # Usage